alexlee22/indoor-tracking-blog/_posts/2016-05-02-code-school-and-digital-marketing.md

 <body>
 ```

+ Its a simple way of integrating these principles into your code and getting the best results..LITERALLY!!

 ### Beginner’s Guide to SEO: Best Practices

 Search engine optimization is a subset of marketing.
 In general terms, following these three rules will kind of lead you in the right direction.